libslm/.github/profile/README.md

 ## 📁 Projects

-- [Lipslm Binary](https://github.com/libslm/binary) - Low-level binary data manipulation library with typed primitives and bitwise operations in TypeScript.
+- [Libslm Binary](https://github.com/libslm/binary) - Low-level binary data manipulation library with typed primitives and bitwise operations in TypeScript.

 > Projects will be coming soon — or suddenly — or never.<br>That’s the fun of it.